 Suneel's experiences in technology, healthcare, and business uniquely qualify him to fight for better jobs, better wages, and better skills for our working families.

 Suneel's Michigan roots date back to 1967, when his mom became Ford Motor Company’s first female engineer.
 She and his father worked in the auto industry for over 30 years, until April 4, 2001, the day they were both laid off.

 Suneel was born in Livonia and raised in Novi.
 He went to Novi public schools and washed dishes on nights and weekends at Salvatore Scallopini’s.
 After studying computer programming at the University of Michigan-Dearborn, he used his skills to help the State of Michigan track down deadbeat Dads that refused to pay child support and the United States Navy improve their military operations.

 Suneel was later recruited to Groupon, which was co-founded by Michiganders, to serve as the young startup’s first Vice President of Product Development.
 There Suneel helped create thousands of good-paying American jobs and serve over 1 million Michigan customers, while driving millions of dollars of revenue into small businesses around the country.

-In 2012, Suneel and his brother Dr. Sanjay Gupta co-created Rise, a healthcare company that uses technology to shrink the cost of quality health care.
+In 2012, Suneel's brother - Dr. Sanjay Gupta - helped him start Rise, a healthcare company that uses technology to shrink the cost of quality health care.
 After the startup served over 1,000 patients, First Lady Michelle Obama asked Rise to be her team’s official technology partner.
 Through this public-private partnership, together they delivered health coaching to lower-income areas of the country.
 In 2016, Michael Bloomberg convened a bi-partisan commission on the Future of Work, and Suneel was asked to join and bring Rise’s lessons to policymakers.